yjkwon714/agentic-ai-with-mcp-and-strands/mcp_examples/README.md

 For setting up and using this server with Claude Desktop, please follow the official [Claude Desktop MCP Setup Guide](https://modelcontextprotocol.io/quickstart/user).

-## Writing Effective Nova Act Instructions

-When writing actions for Nova Act:

-1. Be prescriptive and succinct
-   ✅ "Click the hamburger menu icon, go to Order History" ❌ "Find my order history"

-2. Break complex tasks into smaller actions
-   ✅ "Search for hotels in Houston", then "Sort by avg customer review" ❌ "Find the highest rated hotel in Houston"

-3. Be specific about UI elements
-   ✅ "Scroll down until you see 'add to cart' and then click it" ❌ "Add the item to cart"

-4. For data extraction, use dedicated actions with schemas ✅ "Return the product name, price, and rating"
-   ❌ "Tell me about this product"

-## Best Practices

-1. Always close browser sessions when done to free up resources
-2. Use headless mode for automated tasks that don't require visual feedback
-3. Break down complex actions into smaller, more specific instructions
-4. Use schemas when expecting structured data responses
-5. Save important results to files for persistence
-6. Handle errors appropriately in your client code

 ## Troubleshooting